-The Triangle Bridge, London
+The Triangle Bridge

-The Triangle Bridge is a new single-span steel bridge over the Waterworks River in east London.
-London Legacy Development Corporation (LLDC) commissioned the new bridge as the latest in a series of projects to improve access and connections for local communities to the new facilities and opportunities created on Queen Elizabeth Olympic Park.
-The new bridge will act as a gateway to the Bridgewater Triangle development site. masterplanned by Mikhail Riches, and linking the new neighbourhood to the Carpenters’ Estate, and Stratford beyond.
-The new structure, which replaces the existing E48 Bridge, is a key part of the vision for a new neighbourhood of 600 homes on the Bridgewater Triangle site.
+London Legacy Development Corporation (LLDC) commissioned the new bridge as the latest in a series of projects to improve access and connections for local communities to the new facilities created on Queen Elizabeth Olympic Park.
+The new bridge will act as a gateway to the Bridgewater Triangle development site, master planned by Mikhail Riches.

 Project Details